staltz/xstream/README.md

 #### Arguments:

-- `promise: Promise` The promise to be converted as a stream.
+- `promise: PromiseLike` The promise to be converted as a stream.

 #### Returns:  Stream